alien981/Triumphvirate/README.md

 ### THINGS WE STILL HAVE TO DO:

-- generically type ArrayPriorityQueue so we can have ArrayPriorityQueue<Ticket> in HelpDesk
+- generically type ArrayPriorityQueue so we can have ArrayPriorityQueue of Tickets in HelpDesk
 - user input in HelpDesk (introduction, asking for name)
 - fill out readme